ramk13/robotgame/strategy_guide/robotgame_intermediate_strategy.md

     taken_moves.add(loc)
     return ['move', loc]

-# If staying save the location that we are at
+# If staying save the location that we are at, note the use of the self.location
 def staying(act, loc=None):
     taken_moves.add(self.location)
     return [act, loc]